 When people ask me why I'm running, I tell them I'm running because I believe our elected leaders need to start putting people first.

 - Provide affordable broadband throughout the entire state so that students can have the resources they need for success.
+This year I spoke in the House in favor a bill that will help expand broadband to overlooked communities in Athens and Oconee, and the Governor signed that bill.

 - Direct all state education funds to public schools.